mattbdean/Helium/README.md

 ## Docker

-The newest Docker image that passed CI is located at `mattbdean/helium:latest-dev`.
-For branches other than master, use `mattbdean/helium:latest-dev-{branch}`.
+The latest Docker image built from the master branch that passed CI is located at `mattbdean/helium:latest-dev`.

 ```sh
 $ docker run -d -p 3000:3000 --name helium mattbdean/helium:latest-dev